Multiple crashes causes traffic delays for Auckland commuters

 The crash on State Highway 20 at the Puhinui Rd overbridge was earlier blocking the right northbound lane but had now been pushed clear of the traffic, the NZ Transport Agency says.

-Despite the crash being cleared, traffic was still heavy approaching Hillsborough Rd.
+Despite the crash being cleared, traffic was still heavy between the southern link ant Puhinui Rd.

 "Avoid this route if possible or expect long delays," the agency tweeted.

+A recent crash on the Southern Motorway that had blocked the right lane just after Market Rd has also now been cleared but continues to cause delays.

+Citybound traffic is now heavy on the Southern Motorway between Drury and Takanini with delays back to Highbrook Dr.

-Citybound traffic on the Northwestern Motorway is also being delayed by a crash blocking the right lane of the Northwestern Motorway just after the St Lukes on ramp.
+Citybound traffic on the Northwestern Motorway is also being delayed after a crash earlier blocked the motorway's right lane just after the St Lukes on ramp.

 The NZTA said traffic was heavy between Hobsonville and Royal Rds as a result.